wksinha/algorithm-template-library/README.md

 A collection of algorithms for competitive programming contests.
 This is a **work-in-progress**.
 For a more complete version, algorithms in Java can be found under the `archive/old-version` branch.

-## Algorithms
-The following can be found (partially) implemented.

-### I/O
+## I/O
 Auxiliary templates for efficient, convenient I/O.

-### Sorting
+## Sorting
-A comparative analysis of various sorting algorithms, with vectorization included.
+A comparative analysis of various sorting algorithms.

-### Pattern Matching
+## Pattern Matching
-A comparative analysis of various pattern matching algorithms, with vectorization included.
+A comparative analysis of various pattern matching algorithms.

 ## Modular Integers
 A basic modular arithmetic library.

-## Todo
+## TO-DO
-- Include range query data structures
+- Add vectorization and benchmark platform-specific optimizations.
 - Upload tests, benchmarks, and, establish Git-Hooks

+## archive/old-version
+Algorithm templates in Java.
+- DSU (Union-Find)
+- Fenwick-Tree (Point-Update-Range-Query)
+- LCA (Binary Lifting)
+- Modular-Arithmetic (Exponentiation, Inverse)
+- Prefix-Sum
+- Segment-Tree (Implicit/Dynamic, Point-Update-Range-Query)
+- Sparse-Table (Static Range-Minimum-Query)
+- Stack (Next Greatest Element)